Roxanne: Losing weight has not only improved my life but my relationship too!

 How long it took: 6 months

 I absolutely love eating out.
 If it’s a weekday, I’ll meet up with my husband Steven after work for a meal either at Wagamamas or sometimes we'll go for a Chinese.
-And on a Saturday I often meet up with some girls from my Weight Watchers meeting for a meal - we love Thai curries - a glass of Prosecco and a couple of G&Ts.
+And on a Saturday I often meet up with some girls from my WW Workshop for a meal - we love Thai curries - a glass of Prosecco and a couple of G&Ts.

 Lots of people think you have to cut back on going out when you’re losing weight but I can’t say my social life has suffered at all.
 If anything, I’m going out more - I’m simply making healthier choices.